Jim Belk University of Glasgow

 See the publications section of my CV for a concise list of my publications and preprints.

-A short proof of Rubin's theorem, with Luke Elliott and Francesco Matucci
+A short proof of Rubin's theorem, with Luna Elliott and Francesco Matucci

 Accepted to Isr.
 J. Math.